yitalu/policy-bargaining-game/README.md

 You have to be 18 years old or over and to participate.
 We will ask a question about your age in the study.
 You should also be an English speaker to participate as all instructions in the study will only be available in English.

 ### Dates and Times of Study:
-There are three experiment sessions you can choose from.
+There are four experiment sessions you can choose from.
 Each person can participate in only one session (even if you received this recruitment message from multiple classes you take).

+- Monday, Nov 16th, 2 pm - 3 pm
 - Tuesday, Nov 17th, 2 pm - 3 pm
 - Wednesday, Nov 18th, 2 pm - 3 pm
 - Thursday, Nov 19th, 2 pm - 3 pm